Some parametric tests based on sample spacings

 \section{Abstract}

-Assume that we have a random sample from an absolutely continuous distribution (univariate or multivariate) with a known functional form and some unknown parameters.
-In this paper, we have studied several parametric tests symmetrically based on sample spacings.
-Asymptotic properties of these tests have been investigated under the simple null hypothesis and the sequence of local alternatives converging to the null hypothesis.
-The asymptotic properties of the proposed tests have also been studied under composite null hypothesis.
-It is observed that these tests have similar properties as the likelihood ratio test.
-For assessment of finite sample performance of the proposed tests, we have performed an extensive numerical study.
-The proposed tests can be used in some situations where likelihood ratio tests do not exist due to unboundedness of likelihood function.\\~\\ \textit{Keywords: }{Asymptotic distribution, generalised spacings estimator, hypothesis test, likelihood ratio test, multivariate spacings, nearest neighbour, sample spacings.}
+Assume that we have a random sample from an absolutely continuous distribution (univariate, or multivariate) with a known functional form and some unknown parameters.
+In this paper, we have studied several parametric tests based on statistics that are symmetric functions of $m$-step disjoint sample spacings.
+Asymptotic properties of these tests have been investigated under the simple null hypothesis and under a sequence of local alternatives converging to the null hypothesis.
+The asymptotic properties of the proposed tests have also been studied under the composite null hypothesis.
+We observed that these tests have similar asymptotic properties as the likelihood ratio test.
+Finite sample performances of the proposed tests are assessed numerically.
+A data analysis based on real data is also reported.
+The proposed tests provide alternative to similar tests based on simple spacings (i.e., $m=1$), that were proposed earlier in the literature.
+These tests also provide an alternative to likelihood ratio tests in situations where likelihood function may be unbounded and hence, likelihood ratio tests do not exist.\\~\\ \textit{Keywords: }{Asymptotic distribution, generalised spacings estimator, hypothesis test, likelihood ratio test, multivariate spacings, nearest neighbour, sample spacings.}